-The authors of this document anticipate definitions of YANG models for the network elements listed below.
+The authors of this document anticipate definitions of YANG modules for the network elements listed below.
 Note that this list is not exhaustive:

 - o VRF definition, including VPN policy expression.

 - o Physical interface.

 - o IP layer (IPv4, IPv6).

 - o QoS: classification, profiles, etc.

 - o Routing protocols: support of configuration of all protocols listed in the document, as well as routing policies associated with those protocols.

 - o Multicast VPN.

 - o Network address translation.

-Example of a VPN site request at the service level, using this model:
+Example of a corresponding XML snippet with a VPN site request at the service level, using this model: